jwaliszko/ExpressiveAnnotations/README.md

 * [**WPF MVVM desktop sample**](src/ExpressiveAnnotations.MvvmDesktopSample).

 For the time being, to keep your ear to the ground, let's walk through few exemplary code snippets:

 ```C#
 using ExpressiveAnnotations.Attributes;

 [RequiredIf("GoAbroad == true")]
 public string PassportNumber { get; set; }
 ```

 Above we are saying, that annotated field is required when condition given in the logical expression is satisfied (passport number is required, if go abroad field has true boolean value).

 Simple enough, let's move to another variation:

 ```C#
 [AssertThat("ReturnDate >= Today()")]
 public DateTime?
 ReturnDate { get; set; }
 ```

 By the usage of this attribute type, we are not validating field requirement as before - its value is allowed to be null this time.
 Nevertheless, if some value is already given, provided restriction needs to be satisfied (return date needs to be greater than or equal to the date returned by `Today()` [built-in function](#built-in-functions)).

 As shown below, both types of attributes may be combined (moreover, the same type can be applied multiple times for a single field):

 ```C#
 [RequiredIf("Details.Email != null")]
 [RequiredIf("Details.Phone != null")]
 [AssertThat("AgreeToContact == true")]
 public bool?
 AgreeToContact { get; set; }
 ```

 Literal translation means, that if either email or phone is provided, you are forced to authorize someone to contact with you (boolean value indicating contact permission has to be true).
 What is more, we can see that nested properties are supported by [the expressions parser](#implementation).

-Finally, take a brief look at following construction:
+The complexity of expressions may be arbitrarily increased, e.g. take a brief look at the following construction:

 ```C#
 [RequiredIf(@"GoAbroad == true
               && (